 ― Anonymous narcissist manager

 The Mayo Clinic research group defines narcissistic personality disorder as “a mental disorder in which people have an inflated sense of their own importance and a deep need for admiration.
 Those with narcissistic personality disorder believe that they're superior to others and have little regard for other people's feelings.
 But behind this mask of ultra-confidence lies a fragile self-esteem, vulnerable to the slightest criticism.”

 At the workplace, a pathologically narcissistic manager can be insensitive and conceited at best, and exploitative or abusive at worst.
-Below are ten signs that your boss might be a narcissist, with excerpts from my book (click on title) “How to Successfully Handle Narcissists”.
+Below are ten signs that your boss might be a narcissist, with excerpts from my books (click on titles) “How to Successfully Handle Narcissists” and “A Practical Guide for Narcissists to Change Towards the Higher Self”.
 While some supervisors might show these tendencies from time to time, especially in high-pressure and stressful situations, a pathological narcissist tends to perpetually dwell in several of the following personas.

 1. Insensitive to Employees